 It is recommended to change the following fields:

 The site identifier is the name of the folder within

 <project-root>/config/sites/that will hold your configuration file(s).
-When choosing an identifier make sure to stick to ASCII but you may also use
+When choosing an identifier, make sure to stick to ASCII, but for convenience you may also use

 Be as specific as you can for your sites without losing flexibility.
 So, if you have a choice between using